BoothGroup/Vayesta/docs/source/quickstart/ewf.rst

     :linenos:

 .. note::
-    The basis set and auxiliary (density fitting) basis set in this example is much to small for accurate results and only chosen for demonstration.
+    The basis set and auxiliary (density fitting) basis set in this example is much too small for accurate results and only chosen for demonstration.

 In **line 34** the setup of the embedding class is performed in the same way as for molecules.